amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 08
+One of my fastest solve times so far.
+My solution in O(n**2) time.
+The code is not as modular as I like, but it is simple to understand and works.

 ### Day 07
 Recursive depth first search algorithm came easy for today's problem.
 Made a silly mistake that had me debugging part 02 for a long time.
 If the target was reached early, I did not consider the remaining chain.
 This resulted in two of the input rows to return `true` too soon.